iobroker-community-adapters/ioBroker.sma-em/README.md

 ### __WORK IN PROGRESS__

-- (pdbjjens) New: Settings for update interval
+- (pdbjjens) New: Configurable data point update intervals to reduce system load
 - (pdbjjens) New: Use JSON config

 ### 0.6.6 (2023-02-28)  2023 maintenance release